jstoobysmith/Anomaly_Cancellation_in_Lean/README.md

 # Anomaly cancellation in Lean 4
 Copyright: Joseph Tooby-Smith

 As a proof-of-concept of the use of lean 4 in high energy physics, we create a lean-4 project of results related to annomaly cancellation in physics.
-My aim is to slowly expand it other areas of high energy physics.
+My aim is to slowly expand it other areas of high energy physics creating a project called `HEPLean`.

 To learn more about this project see:

 https://leanprover.zulipchat.com/#narrow/stream/395462-Natural-sciences/topic/Anomaly.20cancellation.20conditions

 ## Installation